 Employees should submit the form 8233 to the Office of Human Resources.
 Netra Macon, firstname.lastname@example.org can answer questions.
-For independent contractors and those to be paid honoraria, please submit the Form 8233 along with either a RICA form or the International Honoraria form to the Office of General Counsel.
+For independent contractors and those to be paid honoraria, please submit the Form 8233 along with the International Honoraria form to the Office of General Counsel.
 In the absence of a valid Form 8233, TC must withhold taxes from any compensation or honoraria to be paid to the foreign national.

 Responsible Office: General Counsel

 Effective Date: January 2011